learn-co-curriculum/oo-ruby-refactoring-cli-gem/README.md

-# Common Anti-Patterns in CLI Gem Application
+# Video: Common Anti-Patterns in CLI Gem Application

 *This video walks through the process of refactoring a CLI Gem fixing common anti-patterns in CLI Gem applications*